MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-implementation-project-recommended-practices.md

 [![New Agent Queue](./media/15-new-agent-queue.png)](/media/15-new-agent-queue.png)

 ### Preparation of the build definitions
 Now, subsequently from following the steps earlier, we now have a single build definition and 2 agent queues with an agent each.
 To build different branches, we need to configure the build definition differently, so we need to clone the build definition.
-However, before we do this, lets add the Retail Sdk into the build so that we do not have to do this twice.
+However, before we do this, we must first add the Retail Sdk into the build so that we do not have to do this twice.
 To edit the one existing build definition (named “Unified Operations platform - Build Main”), please follow the steps in this link to integrate the Retail Sdk into the Metadata build of the **Main** branch:

 https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/dev-itpro/retailsdk/integrate-retail-sdk-continuous-build